 We were nearly a year in to a heated battle with a retail tenant.
 In court, I was representing the landlord.
-Each side had hundreds of thousands of dollars on the line and the whole case was now turning on the judge’s interpretation of a few words in the lease.
-This was a Yellowstone Injunction case, and any commercial landlord whose been in the business for some length of time has either heard of or experienced one of these.
+Each side had hundreds of thousands of dollars on the line.
+And, the whole case was now turning on the judge’s interpretation of a few words in the lease.
+This was a Yellowstone Injunction case.
+Any commercial landlord whose been in the business for some length of time has either heard of or experienced one of these.
 They’re not pretty.

 The Problem With Unclear Commercial Leases

-The landlord had previously allowed the tenant to use this basement space as an accommodation, but he never considered the basement to be a part of the tenant’s space under the terms of the commercial lease.
-The tenant, on the other hand, believed his rights to that basement space were a part of the lease and as long as he paid rent on time, he’d have exclusive use of that space.
+The landlord had previously allowed the tenant to use this basement space as an accommodation.
+However, he never considered the basement to be a part of the tenant’s space under the terms of the commercial lease.
+The tenant, on the other hand, believed his rights to that basement space were a part of the lease.
+And, as long as he paid rent on time, he’d have exclusive use of that space.

-The lease was well written except when it came to defining the bounds of the leased space, and now a year later the whole case was turning on what the definition of the “leased premises” was.
+The lease was well written except when it came to defining the bounds of the leased space.
+Now, a year later the whole case was turning on what the definition of the “leased premises” was.
 Defining the leased premises in a commercial lease is one of the simplest components of the lease, and yet this one term is tremendously important for defining the landlord-tenant relationship.

 The Yellowstone Injunction